dayseanm04/Hospital-Network-Design-Project/docs/Hospital-Subnet-Reference.md

 # 🧮 Subnet-Reference (Hospital Network Design)

-This file is a **quick lookup** for every VLAN subnet in the hospital network:
+This file is a quick reference for the VLAN subnets used in the hospital network design project.

 ✅ **Network** • ✅ **Mask** • ✅ **Gateway (first usable IP)** • ✅ **Usable range** • ✅ **Broadcast**